explodinglabs/jsonrpcserver/README.rst

 <http://flask.pocoo.org/>`_ app.

 Get straight to handling the request - simply register the `blueprint
-<http://flask.pocoo.org/docs/0.10/blueprints/>`_, then use the dispatcher to
+<http://flask.pocoo.org/docs/0.10/blueprints/>`_, then dispatch the requests to
-carry out the requests in your own code.
+your own code.

 .. sourcecode:: python